I often get this question, what’s the difference between an acne cause and a trigger?

-Now like I said, this is a bit longer of a Batty’s Brief than usual, but I get that question a lot and all you need to know is if a trigger causes acne, you have an underlying cause.
+Now like I said, this is a bit longer of a Batty’s Brief than usual.
+However, I get that question a lot!
+All you need to know is if a trigger causes acne, you have an underlying cause.
 You just have to figure out which cause that is and we’ll help you with that so don’t worry.
 Go head over to the Skincare 101 page for more info on how to pinpoint your causes and triggers.

 Want to finally find your natural solution for acne?

 That’s what we’re here for!
 Right this way….